jebreimo/Argen/README.md

 Parses the help text file and dumps the internal structures to stdout.
 This option is only for debugging the deducted property values.

 ### --parenthesis=PARENS
 This option should only be used if the actual help text must contain either `${` or `$}`.
 The option sets the sequence of characters that marks the start and end of an argument or option definition.
 The PARENS value must consist of both the start and the end sequence, separated by a single space.
-As space is also used to separate arguments it's necessary to enclose the entire option in double-quotes (e.g. `clapgen "--parenthesis=@< >@" ...`).
+As space is also used to separate arguments it's necessary to enclose the entire option in double-quotes (e.g. `argen "--parenthesis=@< >@" ...`).

 ### --test
 Include a main-function in the source file to test the argument parser.